mottaquikarim/PythonBootcamp/Scraping_Webpages_and_APIs/README.md

 🏪 🛒 🛍️

 Write a script that will watch a product on amazon, record the price and send alert if price decreases.
+To properly do this, look into using SQLite or `TinyDB` (python module) to store the previous price of the product.
+To make this really interesting, allow users to track price fluctuations of multiple products and also store average trends (ie: trend lines and other pretty graphs that show price changes)

+### NYTimes Front Page Tracker

+📰 🗞️ 📰

+Query NYTimes Front Page on a daily basis and search all articles for references to a company or person of interest.
+If more than a certain threshold found, send alert.
+This one is interesting because it involves loading one page - finding all the anchors on that page - and then loading **all** of those anchors as well.
+Loops on loops on loops, yo.

 ## 🚗 Parking Lot